JIP Graduation 2023

 Edited volumesConstructions of the Classical Body (University of Michigan Press, 1999); Before Subjectivity?
 Lacan and the Classics, ed.
 James I. Porter and Mark Buchan, Helios, vol. 31, no. 1-2 (2004); Classical Pasts: The Classical Traditions of Greece and Rome, (Princeton University Press, 2006); Time, History and Literature: Selected Essays of Erich Auerbach (Princeton 2013; pbk.
 2016); Nietzsche and Literary Studies (Cambridge University Press, 2024); Rachel Bespaloff, Existence, Crisis, and Faith: Selected Essays and Letters by Rachel Bespaloff (in progress, Princeton University Press); Cambridge Critical Guide to Nietzsche’s “The Birth of Tragedy, co-edited with Michael Forster (in progress, Cambridge University Press).

-Current book projects: The Cynics: A Very Short Introduction (Oxford University Press); Ecologies of Self, Nature, and Community: From Heraclitus to the Roman StoicsPhilology in Exile: Spinoza to the Present (a study of Jewish scholars working in and on philology at its margins); Thinking Through Homer (Cambridge University Press).
+Current book projects: The Cynics: A Very Short Introduction (Oxford University Press); Being beyond the Self: Nature, and Community from Heraclitus to the Roman StoicsPhilology in Exile: Spinoza to the Present (a study of Jewish scholars working in and on philology at its margins); Thinking Through Homer (Cambridge University Press).
 He will also be rounding out two trilogies with two further titles, Literary Aesthetics After Aristotle and The Seductions of Metaphysics: Nietzsche’s Final Philosophy.
-And, down the road, a book-essay on philosophies of life in antiquity and modernity.
+And, down the road, a book-essay on philosophies of life.

 Recent and upcoming lectures: